pdivos/domsync/README.md

 domsync makes it easy to create responsive web UIs in a Python server.
 You build and update your DOM document on the Python server side and the changes to the DOM are synchronised efficiently to the Browser.
 This allows you to keep what the user sees in your Python process, close to your existing Python logic, eliminating the need for creating and maintaining a separate Javascript client application and exposing an API interface to communicate with the client.
-This technique is also known as Server Side Rendering (SSR).

 The syntax of domsync closely follows the core Javascript syntax for manipulating a DOM document: we got ```getElementById```, ```appendChildren```, ```setAttribute``` and so on.
 Every change to the DOM document on the Python side generates Javascript code which is sent to the Browser where it gets evaluated, resulting in the DOM on the Browser side